 Shopping + Dining

-I learned that the store has a decades-long history of outfitting homes with furnishings and gift items.
-The Feathered Nest provides in-home design services for those looking to upgrade their living spaces from the flooring to the textiles.
-It’s far more than a standard small-town furniture story.
-They also provide free consultations to homeowners who want to meet with the designers both at home or in the store.
+I learned the store has a decades-long history of outfitting homes with furnishings and gift items.
+The Feathered Nest provides in-home design services for those looking to upgrade their living spaces from flooring to textiles.
+It’s far more than a standard small-town furniture store.
+They also provide free consultations to homeowners who want to meet with the designers at home or in the store.

 A HISTORIC TOUR